 The good news is that this doesn’t have to be the case when you invest in properly implemented SEO strategies.

-Google wants to see vibrant, valuable content which isn’t out-dated.
+Google wants to see vibrant, valuable content which isn’t outdated.

-You can have a 4,000-word post that a user scans and bounces from because it didn’t apply to what they searched or they get lost in too many words, improperly structured content with headings, lack of visuals, etc.
+Don’t let users get lost in too many words, improperly structured content with headings, lack of visuals, etc.

 The key is bringing them to their answers in a timely, easy-going manner.